ojarva/python-sshpubkeys/README.rst

   python3 setup.py test

 to run test suite.
 If you have keys that are not parsed properly, or malformed keys that raise incorrect exception, please send your *public key* to olli@jarva.fi, and I'll include it.
-Alternatively, open issue or make a pull request in github.
+Alternatively, `create a new issue <https://github.com/ojarva/sshpubkeys/issues/new>`_ or make `a pull request <https://github.com/ojarva/sshpubkeys/compare>`_ in github.